-The latest trailer sees June dressed in ordinary, pre-Gilead clothing, before stating, “My name is June Osborne and I am a citizen of the United States”.
-Could this mean that she’s finally made it to Canada?
+Anticipation is certainly high for the continuation as a new trailer shows June dressed in pre-Gilead clothing before stating: “My name is June Osborne and I am a citizen of the United States”.

 Here’s everything we know about season four so far, including potential air dates, casting, and plot-lines.